 It is improper for a judge to abuse or attempt to abuse his or her position to gain personal advantage or deferential treatment of any kind.
 For example, it would be improper for a judge to allude to his or her judicial status to gain favorable treatment in encounters with traffic officials.
 Similarly, a judge must not use judicial letterhead to gain an advantage in conducting his or her personal business.

 A judge may provide a reference or recommendation for an individual based upon the judge’s personal knowledge, and if there is no likelihood that the reference or recommendation would reasonably be perceived as an attempt to exert pressure by reason of the judicial office.
+A judge may provide a general letter of recommendation assessing the qualifications and experience of an individual who has worked under the judge’s supervision.
+The general letter of recommendation may be submitted to any prospective employer, including individuals and entities that regularly appear before the judge’s court.
 In making such references or recommendations, the judge may refer to his or her judicial office and use official letterhead only for employment or educational opportunities.

 Judges may participate in the process of judicial selection by encouraging individuals to apply for judicial office and communicating with appointing authorities and screening committees,